About Balance for Busy Brains

 She’s the planner-abandoner, the late-starter, the all-or-nothing overthinker.

-I created her as a quiet protest against perfection.
+I created her as a quiet protest against online perfection.

 To show that even in the mess, you can still make meaningful things.